Three Wide Awakes in 1860

 Harriet Tubman’s rescue of a runaway slave in Troy, New York was tied to the outsized Wide Awake chapter there.

 An advertisement for a (non-Chalker) marching torch supplier.
-From The Smithsonian campaign torch collection.

-An unofficial Wide Awake marching torch used in 1860.
+An unofficial Wide Awake marching torch.

 Wide Awake member and future President James Garfield.